rust-lang/book/nostarch/chapter10.md

 without needing to write out a very long type.

 However, you can only use `impl Trait` if you’re returning a single type.
-For example, this code that returns either a `NewsArticle` or a `Tweet` with the return type specified as `impl Summary` wouldn’t work:
+For example, this code that returns either a `NewsArticle` or a `SocialPost` with the return type specified as `impl Summary` wouldn’t work:

 ```
 fn returns_summarizable(switch: bool) -> impl Summary {